 Fun & unique ways to make homemade suncatchers with plastic beads.
 We use translucent pony beads and melt them on the grill for these melted bead suncatcher crafts.

-So, my friends, when I wrote about the melted bead suncatcher words a while back, I promised I'd share the rest of our suncatcher experiments in one fell swoop rather than another 10 or so posts.
-I know I snuck in that post about the melted bead fairy wands in the guise of a birthday post, but I'm (mostly) trying to keep my word.
+So, my friends, I promised I’d share the rest of our melted bead suncatcher experiments in one fell swoop rather than another 10 or so posts.
+I know I snuck in that post about the melted bead fairy wands in the guise of a birthday post, but I’m (mostly) trying to keep my word.

-Here goes… Another 7+ fun melted bead suncatcher ideas:
+Here goes… More fun homemade melted bead suncatcher ideas!

-- This is a suncatcher that a friend of Maia's made when she was over for a playdate.
+A friend of Maia’s made this rainbow melted bead suncatcher in a die cut wood frame (purchased at craft store) when she was over for a playdate.
 She carefully arranged the beads in rainbow order within the square wood frame.

-- I picked up a couple of old metal gelatin molds at a thrift store to experiment with and they worked great for the melted bead suncatchers!
+We LOVE these 3-Dimensional Heart and Star Suncatchers that we’ve started making in metal gelatin molds.
+I picked up a couple of old metal gelatin molds at a thrift store recently to experiment with and they worked great for the melted bead suncatchers!